TaimurHasan/E-commerceBackEnd/README.md

 ## Description
 ![E-Commerce Back End](./assets/images/Screenshot%202022-05-17%20213232.png) <br/>

-The E-CommerceBackEnd is a codebase, which provides the backend functionality of an E-Commerce website and allows the user to perform RESTful API CRUD (Create, Read, Update, Delete) operations on the platform.
+The EcommBackEnd is a codebase, which provides the backend functionality of an E-Commerce website and allows the user to perform RESTful API CRUD (Create, Read, Update, Delete) operations on the platform.
 In more detail, the code in this repository provides a simple solution to setting up API endpoints to a company's Products, Categories, and Tags stored in a MySQL database.

 <br/>